rockettheme/docs/Docs/joomla/templates/zephyr/demo.md

 ---
 title: Zephyr: Recreating the Demo
-description: Your Guide to Recreating Elements of the Zephyr Template for Joomla
+description: Your Guide to Recreating Elements of the Zephyr Demo for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/zephyr:Zephyr

 ---